michaelkamprath/ambasat1-flight-software/satellite-software/README.md

 ** `DISABLE_BEACONS`
 ** `DISABLE_MCMD_PING_SET`
 ** `DISABLE_MCMD_BCNI_ANS`
-* **Wrap `Serial.print()` in a macro - In order to remove serial prints that are only really intended for debugging, a macro should be used that will allow the print statements to be compiled out in the flight build.
+* **Wrap `Serial.print()` in a macro** - In order to remove serial prints that are only really intended for debugging, a macro should be used that will allow the print statements to be compiled out in the flight build.
+* **Unused sensor code not compiled** - Though this software is intended to be general purpose accross all sensor types, only the configured sensor should compiled and linked when building.
+This will be accomplish through compiler macros.

 ### Radition Hardness
 Given the space environment, I would expect bits to get flipped due to the radition.
 I supposed there isn't much we can do about this given the low cost nature of the AmbaSat.
-However, we can implement some simple data integretity checks .
+However, we can implement some simple data integretity checks. `TBD`

 ## References
 The following articles and documents are useful when designing this software